CBM + CCM Release Process

 In this article, you will find the best practices for the release process with Copado Branch Management and Copado Change Management.

 - Set up the User Story Metadata Index feature.

 - Create a user story metadata report and provide your team with permissions to access the report.

-- Add the User Story Metadata related list in the user story layout.
+- Add the User Story Metadata related list to the user story layout.

 - Assign Branch Management permissions to the developers/admins in their corresponding development sandboxes.

-- This is to grant these users permission to sync changes into their sandboxes with Copado Branch Management application.
+- This is to grant these users permission to sync changes into their sandboxes with Copado.

 - Understand why Copado resolves Git conflicts:

 If you were to look into the Git repository of a Salesforce metadata, you will find XML files all around (except for a few folders like classes and triggers).
 As soon as you have multiple users making commits to different branches with shared XML-based files, you will start having git conflicts.
 This means that for every merge happening on your repository a conflict resolution has to be done.
 In real world scenarios, a Custom Object Profile may have thousands of git conflicts, therefore Git + Salesforce does not scale unless you have a tool that can automatically resolve those conflicts for you.
 Copado always tries first to do a native git merge, if that is not possible it will apply different strategies depending of the type of metadata and user story metadata selection.

 If a user story is currently located in a dev sandbox: